Azeem Rafiq has continued to benefit from a narrative that suits him - Tim Bresnan

 Such a move would do little to heighten the perception of transparency or fairness in a case in which Vaughan, the 2005 Ashes-winning captain, has had his life and career put on hold despite having been utterly vindicated by another key witness in the case, Ajmal Shahzad.

-Bresnan believes that the ECB has deliberately withheld key information from himself and other defendants, is concerned only with upholding Rafiq’s allegations and trying to “protect its reputation in public”, and that a “circus” of an investigation is “a foregone conclusion”.
+Bresnan believes that the ECB has deliberately withheld key information from himself and other defendants and is concerned only with upholding Rafiq’s allegations and trying to “protect its reputation in public”.
+He feels a “circus” of an investigation can only lead to an outcome which is “a foregone conclusion”.

 The 37-year-old claimed that the ECB’s legal team had even confirmed to him that “certain questions were not asked of potential witnesses because of the possibility that they would not support Mr Rafiq’s allegations”, and that the ECB sat on material from witnesses that “supported elements of my case”, only handing it over due to “the persistence of my legal team”.